openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-  1. Remove the cover of the Motion Detector by twisting apart and make sure the Motion Detector is powered
-  2. Press the Connect Button quickly three times in a row
+<ol&gt<li&gtRemove the cover of the Motion Detector by twisting apart and make sure the Motion Detector is powered</li&gt <li&gtPress the Connect Button quickly three times in a row</li&gt </ol&gt

 ## Channels